ibexa/documentation-developer/docs/guide/personalization.md

 After finishing, the systems sends a POST request to the `webHook` endpoint and informs the Recommendation engine to fetch new content (2).
 An internal workflow is then triggered (3) so that the generated files are downloaded (4) and imported in the Recommendation engine's content store (5).

-The export process can take up to a few minutes.
+The export process can take a few minutes.

 ![Recommendation Full Content Export](img/full_content_export.png)